-North Carolina In-Home Aide Services, previously called Chore, Homemaker, Homemaker-Home Health Aide, Respite, and Personal Care Services, are provided to elderly state residents and their caregivers in their homes with the intention of enabling recipients to continue to live in their homes and avoid institutional placement, such as in a nursing home.
-A fairly broad and highly regulated range of services is provided, the most relevant of which are personal care and chore services.
+North Carolina In-Home Aide Services are provided to elderly residents and their caregivers in their homes with the intention of enabling recipients to continue to live in their homes and avoid institutional placement, such as in a nursing home.
+A broad range of services that help participants with their Activities of Daily Living are provided.

-For families who are seeking home care assistance, but who are over the NC Medicaid income or asset requirements, the NC In-Home Aide Services may provide an alternative subsidy for the cost of care.
+For families who are seeking home care assistance but are over the North Carolina Medicaid income or asset requirements, N.C.
+In-Home Aide Services may provide an alternative option for the cost of care.

-This program does not have income and asset limits.
-Therefore, some participants may have to pay a portion of the cost for services, known as a cost share.
+This program does not have income or asset limits.
+However, some participants may have to pay a portion of the cost for services, known as a cost share.

-Program candidates are assessed and approved for a defined suite and frequency of service.
+Program candidates are assessed and approved for a defined suite and frequency of services.
 In-home aides are not permitted to perform services not outlined in one’s plan.
-While, complete re-assessments occur annually, one’s plan of care is reviewed on a quarterly basis, and amendments to services can occur at this time.
-Follows is a list of commonly covered elder services:
+While complete re-assessments occur annually, one’s plan of care is reviewed on a quarterly basis, and amendments to services can occur at this time.
+The following is a list of commonly covered elder services:

-In-home Aide Services are administered by each county Department of Social Services.
-To apply, one should contact their county.
-County by county contact information is available here.
+In-Home Aide Services are administered by the Division of Aging and Adult Services.
+To apply, contact the department at 919-855-3400.
 Priority for services is based on need.
-Persons who need considerable assistance with activities of daily living or who are at risk of being placed in protective services or an institution will receive higher priority.
-To find additional, but limited program information, click here.
+Persons who need considerable assistance with their activities of daily living or who are at risk of being placed in protective services or a nursing home will receive higher priority.

 In-Home Aide Services is not an entitlement program.
 Waiting lists for services can and do exist in some counties.